jeremytammik/forgefader/README.md

 ## Implementing Custom Shaders in the Forge Viewer

-Todo: Create a custom fragment shader to display the heat map, e.g., a concentric colour gradient around uv centre.
+Todo: Create a custom fragment shader to display the heat map, in three steps:

+- Constant.
+- Concentric colour gradient around uv centre.
+- The real signal attenuation gradient calculated by `rayTraceToFindWalls`.

 ## Running the Sample